-Children may be picked up in the following locations: (1) The Waiting Zone ("white post area"); and (2) the Piazza area near the tuckshop.
+Children may be picked up in the following locations: (1) The Pick Up/Drop Off Area ("white post area"); and (2) the Piazza area near the tuckshop.
 If parents wish to meet their children in the Piazza area, they will need to park their cars in the designated parent car parks.
-The only supervised place set aside for student pick up by car is the Waiting Zone.
-All traffic in the Waiting Zone is to move one-way only in a clockwise direction.
+The only supervised place set aside for student pick up by car is the Pick Up/Drop Off Area.
+All traffic in the Pick Up/Drop Off Area is to move one-way only in a clockwise direction.
 All cars must keep moving in the circuit unless stopping to collect children.
 No parking is allowed in the church car park and driveways.
-No parking is allowed in front of the waiting zone.
+No parking is allowed in the Pick Up/Drop Off Area.